Download our Program Overview to learn more

 Where can I get more information?
-At the beginning of autumn quarter an optional information session will be scheduled.
+An optional information session will be held on Tuesday, September 26 at 5:30pm at the Center for Identity + Inclusion (5710 S Woodlawn).
 This session will give you an opportunity to hear more about about three cohort based programs for leadership development, ask questions before applications are due, and hear from past participants.
 The programs represented include:

 - Seeds of Justice, run by the University Community Service Center, has a focus on meaningful service and social change through engagement in the community